Top Bay Area Rapper on the Rise

 Kulture Vulturez: What was life like for you growing up, was music or anything similar part of your life?

 MOF Jayy: Growing up for me I can’t really complain.
-Moms made sure we had a roof over our heads, Pops made sure we had good on the table, etc. Here & there we’d go thru our struggles but we were blessed enough.
+Moms made sure we had a roof over our heads, Pops made sure we had food on the table, etc. Here and there we’d go thru our struggles, but we were blessed enough.
 As far as me growing up in the Bay Area, it was a lot going on but I’m proud of what it shaped me into as a person.

 Kulture Vulturez: Any family or anybody close to you involved with music?

-MOF Jayy: My dad would be involved with the church group a lot so gospel definitely played a part with music in my household.
+MOF Jayy: My dad was involved with the church group a lot.
+So, gospel definitely played a part with music in my household.

 Kulture Vulturez: How did you get started into rapping?